rhodyprog4ds/BrownFall20/assignments/09-clustering.md

 You may also earn evaluation level 2.
 To do this, use at least two metrics, explain them thoroughly, and use train-test splits.

 You can earn visualize and summarize by adding and interpretting visualizations and summary statistics.

+As always, psuedo code or an outline can earn level 1